kelloggm/paper-template/README.md

 4. ensure that the resulting paper builds:  run `make`
 5. commit your changes and start writing!

+Do not add your experimental scripts or anything else that might need to go into your paper's artifact to the paper repository.
+Generally, you want to keep the paper repository private (no one else needs to see your todo comments!), but you will eventually want to make the artifact repository public (usually, it can be public from the start).

 ## Useful Makefile targets

 Here are some of the useful commands in the `Makefile`: